You can create a child resource pool of any ESXi host, resource pool, or DRS cluster.

 When you create a child resource pool, you are prompted for resource pool attribute information.
 The system uses admission control to make sure you cannot allocate resources that are not available.

-The vSphere Web Client is connected to the vCenter Server system.
+The vSphere Client is connected to the vCenter Server system.

-- In the vSphere Web Client navigator, select a parent object for the resource pool (a host, another resource pool, or a DRS cluster).
+- In the vSphere Client, select a parent object for the resource pool (a host, another resource pool, or a DRS cluster).

 - Type a name to identify the resource pool.